-To date, a significant body of information has been accumulated on the catalytic properties of non-heme manganese complexes in chemo-, regio- and stereoselective C-H oxidation reactions.200-202,220,221 In the vast majority of cases, the selectivity of these processes is determined by a more or less successful interplay of electronic and steric properties of the substrate and catalyst.
-Costas's research group followed a strategy based on a biomimetic approach, which involves the specific recognition of the substrate by the active site of the supramolecular catalyst (just as it occurs in enzyme-catalyzed biochemical processes).
-For example, the benzocrown etherappended catalyst (S,S)-IX allowed the site-selective oxidation of the substrate, undecylammonium tetrafluoroborate, at the C(8) and C(9) positions (Fig. 11).
-This was achieved by hydrogen bonding between the alkylammonium group and the oxygen atoms of one of the crown ether units.
+To date, a significant body of information has been accumulated on the catalytic properties of non-heme manganese complexes in chemo-, regio- and stereoselective C-H oxidation reactions.^{200-202,220,221} In the vast majority of cases, the selectivity of these processes is determined by a more or less successful interplay of electronic and steric properties of the substrate and catalyst.
+Costas's research group followed a strategy based on a biomimetic approach,196 which involves the specific recognition of the substrate by the active site of the supramolecular catalyst (just as it occurs in enzyme-catalyzed biochemical processes).
+For example, the benzocrown etherappended catalyst (S,S)-IX allowed the site-selective oxidation of the substrate, undecylammonium tetrafluoroborate, at the C(8) and C(9) positions (Fig. 11).222 This was achieved by hydrogen bonding between the alkylammonium group and the oxygen atoms of one of the crown ether units.
 This conclusion is supported by the fact that the oxidation selectivity of substrates lacking ammonium groups did not change when switching from (S,S)-V to (S,S)-IX catalyst.
-The authors then applied this approach to the oxifunctionalization of the aminosteroid substrate 52 at the C(16) position, with the product being obtained in the acylated form.
+The authors then applied this approach to the oxifunctionalization of the aminosteroid substrate 52 at the C(16) position, with the product being obtained in the acylated form.223 are thought to involve a solvent molecule CF_3CH_2OH .

-A slightly different version of multi-site hydrogen bonding provided efficient recognition of indane-based substrates in enantioselective hydroxylation reactions (see Fig. 11) catalyzed by the (S)-X complex, where high enantioselectivity (up to 95%~ee) was achieved.
-The hydrogen bonding interactions are thought to involve a solvent molecule $CF_3CH_2OH$ .
 In the oxidation of substrates not capable of hydrogen bonding (devoid of a ketone group), a sharp decrease in catalytic activity was observed.

+A slightly different version of multi-site hydrogen bonding provided efficient recognition of indane-based substrates in enantioselective hydroxylation reactions (see Fig. 11) catalyzed by the (S)-X complex, where high enantioselectivity (up to 95%~ee) was achieved.224 The hydrogen bonding interactions

-Bryliakov and co-workers found that asymmetric induction in the enantioselective catalytic hydroxylation of benzylic C-H groups in the presence of complex XI stems from two processes: the enantioselective C-H hydroxylation itself and the concomitant stereoconvergent oxidative kinetic resolution of a scalemic mixture of secondary alcohols.
+Bryliakov and co-workers225 found that asymmetric induction in the enantioselective catalytic hydroxylation of benzylic C-H groups in the presence of complex XI stems from two processes: the enantioselective C-H hydroxylation itself and the concomitant stereoconvergent oxidative kinetic resolution of a scalemic mixture of secondary alcohols.
 Significantly, kinetic resolution did not occur in HFIP medium (due to almost complete suppression of ketonization of the secondary alcohol).
 As a result, a two-step process was developed, where in the first step, enantioselective hydroxylation was carried out in HFIP, and then the reaction mixture was diluted with an equal volume of acetonitrile.
 The latter 'switched on' the kinetic resolution, which allowed the enantiomeric excess of the secondary alcohol to be increased to 97% at the expense of reducing its yield (Fig. 12).

-Sun and co-workers developed a catalytic method for the oxidative desymmetrization of spirocyclic tetralones and indanones in the presence of the chiral manganese complex (S)-X in high yields and enantioselectivities (Fig. 13).
-The method also proved to be effective in the oxidative desymmetrization of spirocyclic oxindoles and dihydroquinolinones to afford the corresponding chiral ketones.
-Moreover, after modification of the reaction conditions, enantioselective hydroxylation of spirocyclic 2,3-dihydroquinolin-4(1H)-ones was achieved to give the corresponding chiral ketoalcohols in yields up to 41% and enantioselectivities up to 99%.
+Sun and co-workers226 developed a catalytic method for the oxidative desymmetrization of spirocyclic tetralones and indanones in the presence of the chiral manganese complex (S)-X in high yields and enantioselectivities (Fig. 13).
+The method also proved to be effective in the oxidative desymmetrization of spirocyclic oxindoles and dihydroquinolinones to afford the corresponding chiral ketones.227 Moreover, after modification of the reaction conditions, enantioselective hydroxylation of spirocyclic 2,3-dihydroquinolin-4(1H)-ones was achieved to give the corresponding chiral ketoalcohols in yields up to 41% and enantioselectivities up to 99%.224